A family favorite escape, the Rosario Resort and Spa in the San Juan Islands off the coast of Washington, will be evolving into a new self.

 Island getaways don’t need to be tropical: consider, for example, pretty little Orcas Island in the San Juan Islands off the Washington coast.
 Not far from Seattle, it is in the sunnier “Banana Belt.”

-Because of the resort’s past popularity, guest benefits will continue to include a serious emphasis on cuisine (with local salmon, oysters, and chÃªvre) and services for families.
-Rosario’s main attraction has always been the Great Outdoors; the resort has sea-kayaks, hiking trails, and sailboats for rent at the marina within its coastal eight acres.
+Because of the resort’s past popularity, guest benefits will continue to include a serious emphasis on cuisine (with local salmon, oysters, and chevre) and services for families.
+Rosario’s main attraction has always been the Great Outdoors.
+Explore the resort’s ideal location on sea kayaks, hiking trails and sailboats, all for rent at the marina within its coastal eight acres.

 Visiting Orcas Island

 Boasting a plethora of outdoor activities, Orcas Island itself is very much worth a visit.
-To reach Orcas from Seattle, drive 80 miles north to Anacortes, then take the car-ferry; or take a seaplane right to the resort.
+To reach Orcas from Seattle, drive 80 miles north to Anacortes, then take the car-ferry.
+Alternatively, take a seaplane right to the resort.
 Bring a warm jacket in winter, but you won’t find snow; sea sports continue if weather permits.
 And more good news: the sun shines on 247 days of the year.

 For your visit, also consider the picturesque and equally historic 12-room Orcas Hotel.
 The little red-roofed inn dating to 1904 is located on the waterfront at 8 Orcas Hill Road, P.O.
 Box 369, Orcas WA 98280.
 New owners, both chefs, are John Cox and Julia Felder who have turned it into a popular foodie destination.